Lurkars/gloomhavensecretariat/README.md

 ## Contributing

-Feel free to file a [new issue](https://github.com/Lurkars/gloomhavensecretariat/issues/new/choose) for bugs, features and improvements or start a new [new discussion](https://github.com/Lurkars/gloomhavensecretariat/discussions/new/choose) for help or feedback.
+Feel free to file a [new issue](https://github.com/Lurkars/gloomhavensecretariat/issues/new/choose) for bugs, features, and improvements, or start a new [new discussion](https://github.com/Lurkars/gloomhavensecretariat/discussions/new/choose) for help or feedback.

 All game data is located in the [data](./data/) folder with subfolders for each release.
-A third party review of all data would be great.
-As all files are JSON data, they should be easily human readable.
-Each character, monster and monster deck has it's own file, so it should be easy to check.
+A third-party review of all data would be great.
+As all files are JSON data, they should easily be human-readable.
+Each character, monster, and monster deck has its own file, so it should be easy to check.
 Each edition folder will be concatenated into a single edition data file on build.

 Pull requests are also welcome!